Fantastic4Project3308/PetRescue/WeeklyStatus/WEEKLY_STATUS.md

 * Continue working on current sprint

 ### Obstacles
-* Front and backend did not experience obstacles this week
+* Frontend and backend did not experience obstacles this week

 # Week 7
 #### Frontend